- Women’s Imaging National Subspecialty Lead, Radiology Partners

 "Taking an active role in your own breast health is empowering!” - Dana N. Bonaminio, MD

-1. Tell us a little about yourself and your career journey – what led you to being Lead Breast Imager and Director or Breast Imaging?
+1. Tell us a little about yourself and your career journey – what led you to being Lead Breast Imager and Director of Breast Imaging?

 2. Can you provide guidance on breast cancer screening – when to start, how often to screen, and important risk factors?